 Drug class: Glucocorticoids

 Medically reviewed by Drugs.com.
 Last updated on Nov 1, 2022.

 Prednisolone Oral Solution Description

-Prednisolone Oral Solution USP, 15 mg per 5 mL contains 15 mg of prednisolone in each 5 mL.
+Prednisolone Oral Solution contains 15 mg of prednisolone in each 5 mL.
 Benzoic acid, 0.1% is added as a preservative.
-It also contains alcohol 5%, citric acid, edetate disodium, glycerine, propylene glycol, purified water, sodium saccharin, sucrose, artificial wild cherry flavor, FD&C Blue #1 and Red #40.
+It also contains ethyl alcohol 5% (v/v), citric acid, edetate disodium, glycerin, propylene glycol, purified water, saccharin sodium, sucrose, natural and artificial wild cherry flavor, FD&C red #40.

 Prednisolone Oral Solution - Clinical Pharmacology

 Naturally occurring glucocorticoids (hydrocortisone and cortisone), which also have salt-retaining properties, are used as replacement therapy in adrenocortical deficiency states.
 Their synthetic analogs such as prednisolone are primarily used for their potent anti-inflammatory effects in disorders of many organ systems.